-The contributions of our work is several-fold.
-First, we propose a joint model to analyze the recurrent event and survival processes in the presence of between-participant clustering and a competing terminal event.
+The contributions of our work are several-fold.
+First, we propose a new joint model to analyze recurrent event and survival processes in the presence of between-participant clustering and a competing terminal event.
 We introduce random effects at the participant level and the practice level, both of which contribute to connecting the recurrent event and survival processes.
 Second, we address potential zero-inflation within our modeling framework by including a point mass at zero for the recurrent event intensity function.
-Using a latent indicator to define the status of unsusceptibility for each participant, we are able to directly inform population heterogeneity by separating the unobserved unsusceptible sub-population from the whole study population \citep{liu2016joint,kim2021joint}. \revise{Third, we consider separate nonparametric Dirichlet process priors \citep{ferguson1973bayesian} for the residual in the survival process as well as for the cluster-specific random effect, which, compared with parametric formulations, alleviates potential bias due to model misspecification.} Finally, we apply the proposed Bayesian semi-parametric approach to analyze data from the STRIDE trial and generate new insights.
+Using a latent indicator to define the status of unsusceptibility for each participant, we are able to directly inform population heterogeneity by separating the unobserved unsusceptible sub-population from the whole study population \citep{liu2016joint,kim2021joint}. \revise{Third, we consider separate nonparametric Dirichlet process priors \citep{ferguson1973bayesian} for the residual in the survival process as well as for the cluster-specific random effect, which, compared with conventional parametric formulations, alleviates potential bias due to model misspecification.} Finally, we apply the proposed Bayesian semi-parametric approach to analyze participant-level data from the STRIDE trial and generate new insights.

 The rest of the article is organized as follows.
 In Sections \ref{s:model} and \ref{sec:BA}, we introduce our Bayesian semi-parametric model including specifications of all submodels, choice of priors, and posterior inference.
-We evaluate the model performance by comparing with other competing approaches using simulations in Section \ref{sec:simu}, and by analyzing the STRIDE study in Section \ref{sec:data}.
+We evaluate the model performance by comparing with other competing approaches using simulations in Section \ref{sec:simu}.
+We provide a comprehensive analysis of the STRIDE study in Section \ref{sec:data} using the proposed model and several other existing modeling techniques.
 We conclude with a discussion in Section \ref{s:discuss}.